 ITU-T G.808 (2016) Amd.1 “Terms and definitions for network protection and restoration” provides terms, definitions and abbreviations used in Recommendations that describe network protection and restoration.
 It contains a list of the definitions and abbreviations introduced in Recommendations associated with network protection and restoration.
 This Recommendation can be considered to be a companion to Recommendations ITU T G.870/Y.1352, ITU T G.8001/Y.1354, ITU T G.8081/Y.1353 and ITU T G.8101/Y.1355.
 The goal of this Recommendation is to be a single normative source for terms in this subject area.
 Amendment 1 to Recommendation ITU-T G.808 clarifies the terms used to describe the time intervals related to protection switching (clause 3.2.9).

-ITU-T G.8251 (revised) The control of jitter and wander within the optical transport network (OTN)” (under approval) specifies the maximum network limits of jitter and wander that shall not be exceeded and the minimum equipment tolerance to jitter and wander that shall be provided at any relevant interfaces which are based on the optical transport network (OTN).
+ITU-T G.8251 (revised) The control of jitter and wander within the optical transport network (OTN)” specifies the maximum network limits of jitter and wander that shall not be exceeded and the minimum equipment tolerance to jitter and wander that shall be provided at any relevant interfaces which are based on the optical transport network (OTN).

 The requirements for the jitter and wander characteristics that are specified in this Recommendation must be adhered to in order to ensure interoperability of equipment produced by different manufacturers and a satisfactory network performance.